Rakhyvel/Orng_old/documentation.md

 ErrorProneInt1::Type = SomeErrors!Int
 ErrorProneInt2::Type = <success:Int> || SomeErrors
 ```
 The left side of the `!` operator can be left out in the case of a function codomain type.
-The error set will be infered from any sum literals not found in the base type returned from the function definition.
+The error set will be infered from any enum literals not found in the base type returned from the function definition.
 ```
 SomeErrors::Type = <error1, error2, error3>